jlusiardi/homekit_python/doc/README.md

  1. have some python code to act as a HomeKit Controller (which would usually be your iOS device).
 See [HomeKit Controller API](./HomeKit-Controller-API.md) for more information.
  2. coding an accessory in python to be controlled by an iOS device (and therefore by Siri).
 See [HomeKit Accessory API](./HomeKit-Accessory-API.md) for more information.

+## Test a HomeKit Accessory

+To help with testing new devices, please have a look at [HomeKit Device Testing](./HomeKit-Accessory-Testing-Guide.md).

 ## Supported operations while controlling HomeKit Accesories

 |   | IP Transport | Bluetooth LE Transport |